-This site is not supported by any establishment other than my own.
+This site may contain affiliated links.
 Please see my disclosure to satisfy your curiosity.

+The day began as it had for the past few, getting up with the rising sun.
 I wandered down the short dirt trail to visit the river.
-I visited her every morning.
+We met every morning.

 She was a very gracious hostess.
 She patiently waited while I completed a round of mediation, reading, and yoga.
 Finally, I felt ready to receive her knowledge and bask in her beauty.

-I delighted in these quiet conversations while peering into her glacial depths.
+I delighted in these quiet visits while peering into her glacial depths.
 Our morning visits left me feeling invigorated, which was much needed.
 I wasn’t at the Glacier Institute as a visitor, I was there as a student.
 The mass knowledge I was about to consume was tiring and daunting but well worth it.
 I was on the path to becoming a Montana Master Naturalist at Glacier National Park!

 Trails & Trials

-I may even be fortunate enough to make friends, develop goals, or have my perspectives radically changed.
-There are times when life forces us to change but there are times when I need to push myself into change.
+I may even be fortunate enough to make friends, develop goals, or have my perspectives changed.
+There are times when life forces me to change but there are times when I need to push myself into change.
 I like to choose my trials with an extra heaping of nature and a side of trails.

 I sweat.
 A lot.
-I hike a mere five feet from my vehicle and I am already sweating, my trail motto is, “sweat happens”.
-Sweatiness aside, once you have achieved your glorious destination, it feels much more magnificent.
+I hike five feet from my vehicle and I am already sweating, my trail motto is, “sweat happens”.
+Sweatiness aside, once I have achieved my glorious destination, it feels much more magnificent.
 It could be the endorphins or exhaustion but either way it feels amazing.
 The Master Naturalist course at the Glacier Institute also encompassed this theme.

 The Path of Knowledge

 For example, Why do these plants prefer this open, recently burned landscape?
-What wildlife encounters can we expect?
+What wildlife encounters are expected?
 What is that brown pile that looks suspiciously like eschewed cocoa puffs?
 This immersive training was a unique opportunity to enjoy the splendors of Glacier National Park but also find how to become a user-friendly field guide for the public.
 Gesturing and reenactments included free of charge!

 However, the universal ideas were valuable.
-With the backdrop as the most scenic landscape in an America, it is a playground of adventure for any budding naturalist wanting to up their game to a Master certification.
-Or any other nature loving human hoping to add another accomplishment to their life list.
+With the backdrop as the most scenic landscape in an America, it is a playground for adventure.
+Perfect for my inner naturalist wanting to upgrade to the Montana Master Naturalist certification.
+Just another nature loving human hoping to add an another accomplishment to my life list.